microsoft/FluidFramework/packages/dds/tree/README.md

 Once the command ends, the transaction is rolled back leaving the forest in a clean state.
 Then if the command did not error, a [`change-set`](./src/changeset/README.md) is created from the `ProgressiveEditBuilder`, which is encoded into a Fluid Op.
-The checkout then rebases the op if any Ops can in while the transaction was pending (only possible for async transactions or if the checkout was behind due it it being async for some reason).
+The checkout then rebases the op if any Ops came in while the transaction was pending (only possible for async transactions or if the checkout was behind due to it being async for some reason).
 Finally the checkout sends the op to `shared-tree-core` which submits it to Fluid.
-Thus submission results in the op becoming a local op, which `shared-tree-core` creates a delta for.
+This submission results in the op becoming a local op, which `shared-tree-core` creates a delta for.
 This delta goes to the indexes, resulting in the ForestIndex and thus checkouts getting updated, as well as anything else subscribing to deltas.